Minoru/blog.tty8.org/posts/2016-06-27-how-to-properly-move-newsfeeds-in-hakyll.markdown

 ----
 title: How to properly move newsfeeds in Hakyll
 language: english
-description: How to change feed's root URL without causing all the old articles
+description: How to change RSS/Atom feed's root URL without causing all the old
-    re-appear as new
+    articles to re-appear as new.
 tags: programming
 ----